Cathy A.

 • Pay attention to body language, eye contact, and gestures.

-• Allocate time wisely for each speech segment to ensure a well-paced presentation.
+• Allocate time wisely for each speech segment to secure a well-paced presentation.

 • Be prepared to adapt to unexpected changes during the debate.

-• Practice multiple times to enhance clarity, emphasis, and pacing, boosting confidence.
+• Practice multiple times to build up clarity, emphasis, and pacing, boosting confidence.

 Expert Tip